Sapienza-ACSAI/.github/profile/README.md

   </tr>
 </table>

-## Can I contribute somehow?
+## Can I contribute?

-Of course!
-Any help would be greatly appreciated.
-Just contact us on Discord or Telegram (links are on the buttons at the top of the page)!
+Yes, your contribution is most certainly welcome.
+Please feel free to get in touch with us through Email, Discord or Telegram (accessible via the links provided at the top of this page).

 ## Who is actually contributing?